morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 * CPU Credit usage and CPU Credit balance only for T2/T3 instances

 But we cannot get RAM and process information

+## EBS metrics

+* Read bandwidth, Write bandwidth
+* Read throughput, write throughput
+* Average Queue Length: How much operation has been queued for write into EBS volume, large queue is bad.
+* Time Spent Idle: What percent of time that the disks do nothing
+* Average read size
+* Average write size: Shows the IO big or small
+* Average read latency
+* Average write latency
+* Burst balance: For gp2 type of volume